tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-09-22-coordinating-indies.md

 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

+Certainly whether it's 1:1 indie:client or a small group loosely joined we need better shared computing environments that enable the kind of collaboration beyond the document level.
+I need google docs collaboration across spaces not documents.
+Wethos seems to be attacking this from the billing pain point.

 Is there enough of a pain point around shared billing and coordination here for this product?
 Not sure but I'm paying attention.

 ## Teams & Camaraderie